 Honolulu, HI 96813

-- Metered street parking is on Punchbowl Street.
+- Metered street parking is available on Punchbowl Street.

-- Parking is also available at the Makai Garage at the corner of Punchbowl Street and Halekauwila Street.
+- Parking is also available at the Makai Garage on Halekauwila Street.

 - We do not validate parking.